What Actually Happens in Your First Off-Road Lesson?

 Top Takeaways From Your First Off-Road Lesson

-- Tyre pressure is the most impactful single adjustment you can make before entering sand
+- Tyre pressure is the most impactful single adjustment before entering sand

-- Momentum management — not speed — is the core skill of desert driving
+- Momentum management — not speed — is the core desert driving skill

-- Reading terrain before you commit to a line saves more time than recovery ever will
+- Reading terrain before committing to a line saves more time than recovery ever will

 - Recovery is a team skill; practise it before you need it in the field